 Date Service Time Description 2/5/23 Interviews and Conferences 0.2 Met with AUSA re discovery 2/5/23 Obtain/Review Rcds 3.2 Reviewed 302s re Count 1 (Bates Nos.
-001-225) 2/6/23 Travel Time 1.5 RT office to CCA-Florence (split with CASE #) 2/6/23 Interviews and Conferences 1.6 Met with client 2/17/23 Legal Research and Brief Writing Researched whether the search of client's car without a warrant was unlawful; drafted motion to suppress (Doc.
+001-225) 2/6/23 Travel Time 1.5 RT office to CCA-Florence (split with CASE #) 2/6/23 Interviews and Conferences 1.6 Met with client 2/17/23 Legal Research and Brief Writing 5.2 Researched whether the search of client's car without a warrant was unlawful; drafted motion to suppress (Doc.
 112) 2/20/23 Obtain/Review Rcds 2.0 Reviewed approx. 150 pages of cell site data, took notes, and drafted timeline

 - 5. When counsel spends time in common for more than one CJA client (such as driving to a detention center to see multiple clients) or represents one client in multiple cases, the time must be split between the cases.
 However, any mileage or other expenses (i.e. parking) must be billed to only one of the representations.
 A cross-reference should appear on each voucher. - 6.
 Unless in trial, ten or more hours billed in a single day across all cases is unusual, and the necessity for such time should be explained in the voucher.
 Attorneys have access in eVoucher to an Attorney Time report to assist in this regard.
-Instructions for how to run this report are available on the Court's website.
+See How to Review Attorney Time by Date Report.